Radiative Sky Cooling-Enabled Efficiency Improvements on Commercial Cooling Systems

 Project Update

 The SkyCool team has focused its efforts on the design, permitting and implementation of its technology at two refrigeration sites in California.
-The two demonstration systems will be in commercial refrigeration applications and used to show the energy savings potential of radiative cooling in the different climate zones of California.
-The first demonstration system was implemented in Q4 of 2021 and the second site is being designed now and will be installed in the first half of 2022.
+The two demonstration systems are in commercial refrigeration applications and used to show the energy savings potential of radiative cooling in different climate zones of California.
+The first demonstration system was implemented in 2021, and the second site completed installation in 2023.
+The team is now focusing on data collection, measurement and verification, and analysis.

 The Issue